sdu-cfei/modest-py/README.rst

 Installation with conda (recommended)
 -------------------------------------

-Thanks to `Julien Schueller <https://github.com/jschueller>`_ it is now possible to install ModestPy through ``conda``:
+It is now possible to install ModestPy through ``conda``:

 ::

-   conda install -c conda-forge modestpy
+   conda config --add channels conda-forge conda install modestpy

 Installation with conda and pip
 -------------------------------